ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Disables persistency for StorageSet and StorageJoin.

-Reduces the IO overhead when using StorageSet and StorageJoin.
+Reduces the I/O overhead when using the [Set](../../engines/table-engines/special/set.md#set) and [Join](../../engines/table-engines/special/join.md#join) table engines.
 Suitable for scenarios that pursue performance and do not require persistence.

 Possible values: